mark-watson/Racket-AI-book/manuscript/OPS5_in_Racket.md

-# Implementing OPS5: A Forward-Chaining Production System in Racket
+# Implementing OPS5 in Racket: A Forward-Chaining Production System

 I converted OPS5 from Common Lisp to MIT Scheme in the early 1980s.
 The code for this chapter is that code, converted to run in Racket.
 Dear reader, even though I spent years of my life working on rule based symbolic AI, now I don’t really recommend rule based systems for practical work.